11-year-old girl kidnapped off the street found after motorist spots suspect's car

 The kidnapping sparked an Amber Alert for the girl.
 The alert was canceled roughly six hours later after authorities found Rodriguez's car stopped in a work zone area along the Massachusetts Turnpike.
 Police said a driver called 911 to report seeing a car that matched the description in the Amber Alert.

-Rodriguez, 24, of Springfield, was taken into custody.
-As of Thursday morning, charges were still pending.
+"The outpouring of love and support, near and far, is overwhelming.," they said in a statement.
+"We are eternally grateful.”

+According to an arrest report, the girl told authorities that during the kidnapping Rodriguez pointed a knife at her and threatened to kill her if she screamed.

-Springfield Police Commissioner Cheryl Clapprood said at a news conference Wednesday shortly before 8 p.m. that police do not believe Rodriguez knew Charlotte.
+Springfield Police Commissioner Cheryl Clapprood said at a news conference Wednesday shortly before 8 p.m. that police do not believe Rodriguez knew the victim.
 She also said there may have been a woman driving the car at the time of the kidnapping.

+In an update on Thursday, police said they were not looking for any additional suspects.

 "What happened is, I think, every parent's worst nightmare," said Clapprood, who thanked the public for their help in finding the vehicle.